Demosthenes

 Demosthenes (/dɪˈmɒs.θəniːz/; Δημοσθένης; [dɛːmostʰénɛːs]; 384 – 12 October 322 BC) was a Greek statesman and orator in ancient Athens.
 His orations constitute a significant expression of contemporary Athenian intellectual prowess and provide insight into the politics and culture of ancient Greece during the 4th century BC.
 Demosthenes learned rhetoric by studying the speeches of previous great orators.
 He delivered his first judicial speeches at the age of 20, in which he successfully argued that he should gain from his guardians what was left of his inheritance.
 For a time, Demosthenes made his living as a professional speechwriter (logographer) and a lawyer, writing speeches for use in private legal suits.

 Demosthenes grew interested in politics during his time as a logographer, and in 354 BC he gave his first public political speeches.
 He went on to devote his most productive years to opposing Macedon's expansion.
-He idealized his city and strove throughout his life to restore Athens' supremacy and motivate his compatriots against Philip II of Macedon.
-He sought to preserve his city's freedom and to establish an alliance against Macedon, in an unsuccessful attempt to impede Philip's plans to expand his influence southward, conquering all the other Greek states.
+He idealized his city and strove throughout his life to restore Athens's supremacy and motivate his compatriots against Philip II of Macedon.
+He sought to preserve his city's freedom and to establish an alliance against Macedon, in an unsuccessful attempt to impede Philip's plans to expand his influence southward, conquering the Greek states.

 After Philip's death, Demosthenes played a leading part in his city's uprising against the new king of Macedonia, Alexander the Great.
 However, his efforts failed, and the revolt was met with a harsh Macedonian reaction.
 To prevent a similar revolt against his own rule, Alexander's successor in this region, Antipater, sent his men to track Demosthenes down.
 Demosthenes killed himself to avoid being arrested by Archias of Thurii, Antipater's confidant.